-This monthly plan allows families to spread all or part of the semester’s expenses over four or five equal monthly payments.
+This monthly plan allows families to spread all or part of the semester’s expenses over four equal monthly payments.
 Participation in the plan requires a non-refundable $60 fee.
 The plan is interest free when using an ACH Automatic Bank Payment, interest fee applies when using a credit card or debit card.

 For more information about the plan, contact Nelnet Campus Commerce: